-The M207 1.9 mg consists of a 3 cm titanium array of microprojections that are nominally 340 μm in length coated with 1.9 mg of zolmitriptan.
-The array is applied to the center of a 5 cm tan adhesive patch.
-The patch is attached to the interior of a white to off-white polycarbonate ring co-molded with a desiccant, packaged in a cup.
+The M207 1.9 mg consists of a 3 cm^2 titanium array of microneedles that are nominally $340\text{ }\mu\text{m}$ in length coated with 1.9 mg of zolmitriptan.
+The array is applied to the center of a 5 cm^2 tan adhesive patch.
+The patch is attached to the interior of a white to off-white polycarbonate ring co-molded with a desiccant, packaged in a foil pouch (treatment A) or cup (treatment B and C).